kikilondon/hangman_game/README.md

 # Hangman_game
-This is a digital version of the hangman game, built with React.
-The player has a wide range of words to guess, pulled from a digital dictionary.
+This project is a digital version of the hangman game built with React.js.
+The player has many words to guess, pulled from a digital dictionary API address.
 <br>

 ### How to Play: